hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 This proposal introduces four types of `Roster` - `active`, `candidate`, `genesis`, and `override`.

 1. `Active Rosters` are paired with the round numbers for when they became active and are used to validate event signatures.
-The active roster with latest round number is used to determine consensus
+The term `Active` refers to their continued relevancy for the system to operate, including restarts.
+The active roster with the latest round number is used to determine consensus.
    * The `Roster History` is a list of active rosters paired with the rounds they became active.
 At this time the history length is at most 2.
      * `currentRoster` - the active roster in the history paired with the highest round number.